daidensacha/mp3-garden-journal/README.md

 - Option 1: I guess I could try to download the SASS files, update and compile the CSS to store in the static CSS file?
 - Document what I have written above in my readme, and leave it?
 All my HTML templates, CSS, and JS pass apart from this one item.

+**Issue 8.
+Materializecss Bug**
+The last days before submission, a but appear that I had not encountered before.
+It is limited to the mobile (iPhone tested specifically, with ios Safari and Chrome) and does not appear to affect iPad or Desktops.
+There are two selects on the Add Plant page, one for categories, the other for plants.
+Categories and plants created by users populate the selects.
+When using the selects, the scroll is not working correctly, and selecting the items in the list is almost impossible.
+From a user experience perspective, it is unworkable.
+If I were putting this app out for production, I would cancel it until I can resolve the issue.
+In the console, see the image below; the error is coming from the `materialize.min.js:6 [Violation] Added non-passive event listener to a scroll-blocking 'touchmove' event. ` On one hand, I'm relieved that it's not due to a mistake in my code, but I'm disappointed to present work that is what I would describe as incomplete.
+I might point out that this only became apparent the day before submitting my project, and I have done everything possible to resolve the issue.
+It seems it is out of my hands until materializecss fix it.
+That said, it is working perfectly on other devices, and to my current knowledge, there are no other bugs.
+I am currently using the latest stable materializecss 1.0.0.
+I tried the two subsequent versions that but both broke the side nav altogether.
+That is the element that is the route of the issue.
+I need to submit my work and cannot delay it.
+I'm looking forward to materalizecss fixing the bug so I can see it working fully on mobiles.